Tinkkid/goit-test-tweets/README.md

 # Follow to friend's tweets

-## A simple app where you can choose users and follow to them.
+## A simple app where you can select users and follow to them.
 Contains /home and /tweets pages.

 In this project were used: